alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Set the tail area of the list sub items

-List component provided`ListItemFooter`component, used to customize the tail area of list items.
+The list component provides a 'ListItemFooter' sub component for customizing the tail area of list items.

 ```tsx
 import {